categoricallylarge/mini-app-next-js-boilerplate/README.md

 Set up your `.env.local` file with the correct environment variables.

-You will need to set up your ngrok server first
+You will need to start up your ngrok server for your `NEXT_PUBLIC_URL`& provide a Neynar API key, but the other values are fine for testing.

 ```
 # ngrok url [https://ngrok.com/]